(Top illustration: metaphorical reaper Others riding Ice Spiders, by Jon Howe, for 2020 aSoIaF Calendar)

 Though the Others are only featured in two chapters in two different POVs across the currently published books of the series, George gives us several clues that the Others are an inhuman species of their own, with their own language and own soundbox.
 George likens them to Sidhe, and on the surface that seems to be true.

 But taking a physical approach to the tidbit clues George gives us in those scenes, we dare to propose that the Others are not just made of ice or iced flesh, but that George has them made out of Plutonion matter: solid nitrogen, carbon monoxide, methane and liquid hydrogen.
-These materials are low enough in density to explain how the Others do not leave imprints on freshly fallen snow.
 They require such a low body temperature to remain solid that this could explain how the Others manage to affect the environment (the cold, the snow).
 Pluto also thematically fits with deadly reapers of the Underworld building their army to expand their dominion beyond the Heart of the Lands of Always Winter.
 Not so coincidentally, Jon Howe painted the Others as reapers with a scythe in his ice spider illustration for the 2020 calendar.

 The description of the bones and flesh match that of nitrogen, which is a chemical element that leads to suffocation and named after the Greek word “to choke”, one of the two main methods the Others’ minion, the wights, use to kill someone.
 Meanwhile the glow of the sword and the deep inhuman blue of their eyes matches the spectrogafic color that carbon monoxide produces, echoed in Varys’s blue flame.
 Waymar bleeding blood as bright as fire from the wound inflicted by the Other’s sword can be considered a hint of the blood having bonded with CO.
 Once the ice-magic spell is broken though, and body temperature cannot be maintained anymore, these chemicals would end up reacting to form water and vapor with the oxygen in the air.
 Hydrogen explains the need of the Others’ to avoid flames and sun, for this chemical is highly explosive then.

 The biological approach makes us realize that the legend about the ice spiders likely serves as a hint and metaphor of the Others’ mental, emotional and biological nature.
-The Others bleed blue blood, or rather the hemocyanin protein in liquid hydrogen (rather than water).
-This protein uses copper to bind oxygen, whereas hemoglobin uses iron.
-Hemocyanin’s performance is overall not as efficient as hemoglobin in normal conditions, but it does far better than the latter in cold and low-oxygen environments and is failproof against carbon monoxide.
+The Others bleed blue blood, or rather the hemocyanin protein (or similar alternative without denaturating – thank you Lady Dayne) in liquid hydrogen (rather than water).
+The copper binds oxygen, whereas hemoglobin uses iron.
+“Hemocyanin’s” performance is overall not as efficient as hemoglobin in normal conditions, but it does far better than the latter in cold and low-oxygen environments and is failproof against carbon monoxide.
 This type of untrue blood is typical for anthropods – including arachnids and crustaceans.
 Others having blood like spiders explains why they are said to hate iron and red blood, despite the fact that humans fought mainly with weaponry made from bronze (an alloy of copper and tin) in the age of the Long Night.

 We consistently meet references and allusions to blue hemocyanin blood with ice spider-like characters, such as blue veins, blue hearts pumping blue stuff freely into a room (aside from pale milk-white skin).
 We even have a scene in the House of the Undying that copies the inside anatomy of a spider, with a heart floating above the dinner table where Dany is about to be digested in a dreamspider way.
 Meanhile fire or dragonlike characters are typically associated with black iron and coal, red blood and flames.
 This is even true for the thematic scheme with the weirwood trees and the trees that are used to make Shade of the Evening.
 Ice versus fire are thus also ‘blue’ versus ‘red’ (blood), copper/bronze versus iron, spiders versus snakes/wyverns/dragons.* There is the occasional anomaly where George writes a fire spider, but a fire spider is just a wordplay for a dragonlike character who has no dragonlord blood.
 Likewise an ice dragon is an ice spider and therefore an Other.